-WHY ARE WE WORKING WITH BIOLOGICAL MATERIALS
+WHY ARE WE WORKING WITH BIOLOGICAL MATERIALS OF XENOGENEIC ORIGIN?

 There are four ways to solve the problem of replacing areas of affected tissue in reconstructive operations — autoplasty, alloplasty, xenoplasty and the use of synthetic materials.